Creating a New Project

 VSCode Configuration

-If you use VSCode, edit the definitions under .vscode
+If you use VSCode, edit the definitions under .vscode as needed.

 Many samples included in the TWELITE STAGE SDK are set up as follows: